-Gambling and GDPR: What does the new data protection regulation mean for compliance with gambling regulatory requirements?
+Gambling and GDPR: what does the new data protection regulation mean for compliance with gambling regulatory requirements?

 Consent is one lawful basis for processing personal data and an indication of consent must be unambiguous and involve a clear affirmative action.
-GDPR will give a specific right to withdraw consent and people need to know about their right to withdraw.
+GDPR gives a specific right to withdraw consent and people need to know about their right to withdraw.
 It is not true that data can only be processed if an organisation has explicit consent to do so.
 The new Law provides five lawful grounds for processing data and in the context of personal data needed to comply with gambling regulation, these other lawful grounds may be more appropriate than consent.

-As well as consent the other legitimate purposes for processing data include
+As well as consent, the other legitimate purposes for processing data include:

 - Processing that is necessary for compliance with a legal obligation to which the data controller is subject.